jianwen-android/notes-sst-/History/A. Cold War in Europe/Containment policy.md

 ## Speech

 - 12 March 1947
-- ".... it must be the policy of the US rto support ree peoples who are resisting attempted subjugation by armed minorities or by outside pressures"
+- ".... it must be the policy of the US to support free peoples who are resisting attempted subjugation by armed minorities or by outside pressures"
 - pretty much an open criticism and challenged Communism
 - urged US to provide financial/military aid to any nations threatened by "armed minorities or by outside pressure"
 - e.g. Greece, Turkey